 During San Diego meeting, the LIFI sub-committee has agreed that there should be four topologies (peer-to-peer, star, broadcast, coordinated) and two network functionalities (relay, hybrid RF & OWC).
 It is proposed to modify the text into:

 In the star topology, the communication is established between devices and a single central controller, called the coordinator.
-In the peer-to-peer topology, one of the two devices in an association takes on the role of the coordinator. .
+In the peer-to-peer topology, one of the two devices in an association takes on the role of the coordinator.
+In the coordinated topology, multiple devices communicate with multiple coordinators, supervised by a global controller.
+The global controller has a fixed network link to each coordinator.
+Note that the functionality of the coordinator is not part of this standard.

+In addition, two advanced network functionalities may be enabled: relaying and heterogeneous RF&OWC.
+With the relaying functionality, an intermediate relay node is introduced between the coordinator and the device.
+With the heterogeneous RF&OWC functionality, data transmission over the optical wireless link can be combined with a parallel radio-based wireless link.

+Fig. 1a: Advanced network functionalities.

 Comment 16